Mazda 5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Mazda 5 are $968 a year for full coverage.
-Comprehensive costs approximately $176, collision insurance costs $254, and liability is $402.
-Liability-only insurance costs around $446 a year, and high-risk driver insurance costs around $2,086.
-Teen drivers cost the most to insure at up to $3,798 a year.
+The average auto insurance rates for a Mazda 5 are $968 annually including full coverage.
+Comprehensive insurance costs around $176 each year, collision costs $254, and liability coverage is $402.
+Liability-only coverage costs around $446 a year, with high-risk coverage costing $2,086 or more.
+Teenage drivers cost the most to insure at $3,798 a year or more.

 Average premium for full coverage: $968